theltlfountsm287

 Tchaikovsky liked this place and found inspiration here, too.
 In room 106, in 1877, he wrote the first three movements of his fourth symphony.
 That, of course, was before Victor Emmanuel took up position outside, so the great man would have had to be content with the views over the water.
 Then the hotel was called the Albergo Bella Riva et Pension; it has been known as the Londra Palace only since 1973.
 With 100 windows overlooking the Lagoon, this is an establishment which has always attracted those who care about what they see from their rooms.

-After dinner I walked out into the warm evening and paused to look up at King Victor Emmanuel II.
-He looked as if he was used to being at the centre of things.
-I thought he deserved this grand location.
-And so did I. That is why I was happy to be at the Londra Palace.
+After dinner I went out for a walk in the cool of the evening, and paused to look up at King Victor Emmanuel II.
+He looked as if he were used to being at the centre of things.
+Surely, I thought, he deserved this royal location.
+And so does the Londra Palace Hotel – for combining wonderfully the Holy Quartet of hospitality.

 ADDRESSES